 With such gigantic proportions you’d expect some other record-breaking achievements and, again, the blue whale doesn’t disappoint.
 Blue whales have the biggest hearts on the planet; a football team could stand on a blue whale's tongue without falling off and they give birth to the biggest babies too.

 Incidentally, in case you were wondering which is the second largest animal on the planet, look no further as it’s another whale.
 Fin whales can weigh over 110 tons (220,000 lbs) and reach an impressive 85 ft.
 (26m) in length.

 The Cuvier’s beaked whale is the ocean’s deep diving champion.
-The record-breaking longest and deepest dive recorded was recorded by scientists who tracked a Cuvier’s beaked whale who held his or her breath for a phenomenal 137.5 minutes and reached a depth of 2,992m (just under 2 miles) below the surface of the ocean in southern California.
+The longest dive recorded was by a whale that held his or her breath for a phenomenal 222 minutes (3 hours and 42 minutes).
+The deepest dive recorded by a Cuvier's beaked whale is 2,992m (just under 3km or 2 miles) below the surface of the ocean in southern California.

 At the very top of all food chains or food pyramids are carnivores.
 The absolute top, gold-medal winning oceanic predator, above sharks even, is the orca.
 Orcas have even been recorded attacking and killing great white sharks so they can eat their energy-rich livers.

 Sperm whales are the biggest creature with teeth on Earth (the blue whale is much bigger, but is toothless.)
 Male sperm whales are bigger than females and grow to 60 ft.
 (18m) in length and weigh up to 62 tons (~125,500 lbs).
 Sperm whales mostly hunt prey found on or near the ocean floor; giant, large and medium-sized squid are their favorite food.